 Stage-Gate | Product Innovation Process

-This methodology is used for new product development or innovation driven projects.
+This methodology is used for new product development or innovation-driven projects.
 Here we have a series of gates and stages.

 Different stages require different work to be done.
 To proceed next stage the project must go through a gate.
-In each gate, the project management team decides either to continue the projector to kill the project or even to go back and get everything fixes and starts over.
+In each gate, the project management team decides either to continue the projector to kill the project or even to go back and get everything fixed and starts over.

 Stage and gates consist of

 - Gate-2: Second Screen | Stage-2: Build Business Case